mohankri/robotics/navigation.md

 The Global Costmap covers the entire map, while the Local Costmap covers a small area around the robot.

 The Global Costmap is static over the map, while the Local Costmap rolls over the Global Costmap as the robot moves around the space.

+To add a global costmap to the planner configuration file.